 Here is information on what some of the past Italian students are doing.
-If you would like to send the department updated information, we would be happy to include this in the alumni/ae page.
-Please send any information to the Italian department coordinator, Kate at firstname.lastname@example.org
+If you would like to send us word of what you are doing we would be delighted to include your news on the alumni page.
+Please send your news to the Italian program's coordinator, Kate, at firstname.lastname@example.org

 David Gruber '11